Credit score and credit history are often confused. Why are they not the same thing and how are they different?

 Credit scores allow you to rank issuers of securities and individual bond issues according to the level of credit risk.
 The higher the score of the issuer or bond issue, the lower the probability of default.

-In the global financial industry, credit scores are an integral part of making important financial decisions in the debt capital market.
+In the global financial industry, credit scores and the capital market assumptions 2022 are an integral part of making important financial decisions in the debt capital market.
 The largest international agencies whose ratings are respected by investors around the world are Standard & Poor’s, Moody’s, and Fitch Ratings.

 In 1913, John Knowles Fitch opened Fitch Publishing which publishes financial information.
 Thanks to its close relationship with the NYSE and the popularity of print media, Fitch has become a leader in providing analytical information to both internal and external investors.
 Today this company is known as Fitch Ratings.